CatalinaScheleff/Inspirational-Quote-Generator-1/README.md

 # ✨ Inspirational Quote Generator ✨

+AWS:

+Instalation:

+npm install -g @aws-amplify/cli

+amplify configure

+Create an acount Amplify AWS

+region: sa-south-1

+create an IAM user

 In this epic build, we're going to create a completely serverless quote generator using AWS as our cloud back-end and NextJS/TypeScript as our front-end.

 The most epic part is...we're going to be generating images in a server without any expensive software or hardware.

 What you'll learn in this build is how to:

 👨‍💻 Build a ~cool~ front-end for a quote generator

 💡 Write a script to fetch a random inspirational quote from ZenQuotes' API

 🌩 Use AWS to generate a quote graphic for you in the cloud & then let you download the file

 🔥 Deploy live

 This build combines ZenQuotes' amazing API for fetching quotes, AWS Amplify for framework deployment and hosting, NextJS and Typescript for our front-end, styled-components to handle our styling, and some spicy backend scripting 🌶

 # Getting Started

 **IMPORTANT:** Without the AWS backend configured, you will probably see an error like this if you try to run the app as-is: `Module not found: Can't resolve '../src/aws-exports'` Please check out the [full tutorial on freeCodeCamp here](https://www.youtube.com/watch?v=FRmCxj9K7II) or scroll to the below section titled: "Instructions for Building the Project from Scratch" to get started building the project.

 First, install the project dependencies from the root of the project:

 ```bash
 npm i
 # or